GSA/piv-guides/pages/locally-trusted-ocsp.md

 ##Security Risks
 By operating a locally trusted OCSP responder, you are assuming all risks introduced by not depending directly on the authoritative revocation status sources.
 Certification Authorities (CAs) follow stringent requirements involving the multi-person control, extensive physical security, and hardware cryptographic modules.
 These policies and procedures are detailed in each CA's Certificate Policy (CP) and Certification Practices Statement (CPS).
 If you do not implement equivalent security controls, then your local OCSP responder becomes the weak link in the chain; the overall assurance level should effectively be reduced to that of your local configuration.
 For example, if you are validating PIV authentication certificates (hardware), but you are using software cryptographic keys on your local OCSP responder, then the assurance level of the validated certificates may be viewed as software assurance rather than hardware.
 This may be perfectly acceptable for some use cases while for others it is not.
 This is a local risk decision that should receive careful consideration and shape your deployment design.

-A locally trusted OCSP Responder should not be trusted by any clients that are not explicitly configured to trust it.
-Therefore, the CA used for issuing the OCSP Responder certificates should not be trusted outside of your intended pool of clients for any purposes.
+A locally trusted OCSP Responder should never be trusted by any clients that are not explicitly configured to trust it.
+Therefore, the CA you use should by private to your organization.
+The CA and issued OCSP Responder certificates should not be trusted outside of your intended pool of clients for any purposes.

 A common misunderstanding is viewing an OCSP check is the same thing as certificate validation - this is a dangerous and completely inaccurate assumption.
 The proper procedures for certificate path validation can be found in section 6 of [RFC 5280](https://www.ietf.org/rfc/rfc5280.txt).